 Qigong (Ch'i Kung) pronounced Chee Gung

-The venue is the lovely home of one of our members, very inviting and comfortable.
-After practice there is time for socialising over a drink.
+The venue is the home of one of our members, very inviting and comfortable.
+After practice there is time for socialising over refreshments.

 Qigong is a holistic method of self-healing exercise and meditation that includes healing posture, movement, self-massage, breathing techniques and meditation.
 Qi means life energy and Gong the benefits acquired with practice.
 The aim of including it as part of a routine practice is to increase Qi and cleanse the system, leading to better health and energy.
 You may not feel the Qi but it is a gentle and pleasurable way to do some activity.